GGBroX/ComfyUI-Router/README.md

 - `out1 ... out8`

 **Behavior**
-- Only `out[select]` receives the input value.
+- Only `out[select]` receives the input value
-- All other outputs return an `ExecutionBlocker` for hard gating.
+- All other outputs return an `ExecutionBlocker` for hard gating

 **Typical use**
-- Send one prompt, latent, image, or value into one branch only.
+- Send one prompt, latent, image, or value into one branch only
-- Cleanly activate one branch without passing data into all others.
+- Cleanly activate one branch without passing data into all others

 ---